lyoshenka/grinfit/_posts/2012-12-24-breaking-in-the-gym-at-work.md

 ---
 layout: post
-title: "Breaking in the Gym at Work"
+title: Breaking in the Gym at Work
+tags:
+- gym
 ---

 We're getting some exercise equipment to put in the basement at work.
 Gonna save on gym fees this year.
 The gym is called the Pumpatorium, and so far we have a bar, weights (in kgs) and a bench.
 The squat rack is on it's way, and then we'll just need a platform to lift on and we're pretty set for a while.